orgvue2/orgvue-advanced/security_and_administration/role_based_access_control_method.md

 3. Set a permission group's access level to a dataset using Tags
-    * Select a dataset from the Home Screen and click on ‘Tags..’ icon at the top-right
-    * Using ‘Apply tag’ dialogue, set appropriate access levels for a permission group
+    * Select a dataset from the Home Screen and click on ‘Tags..’ icon at the top-right Only listed roles (and admins) can see the dataset, though others may be able to edit it (useful for webforms and branches) Using ‘Apply tag’ dialogue, set appropriate access levels for a permission group
     * Tags are displayed along with dataset name and date modified

 **Note: You can Tag a dataset to be Viewed or Edited by multiple permission groups**